-1st- warning- Student(s) will discuss problem/solution with teacher.
+- 1st- warning- Student(s) will discuss problem/solution with teacher.
+Appropriate apologies will be made as necessary. - 2nd- Student will complete a Plan for Better Choices with teacher.
 Appropriate apologies will be made as necessary.

-$2^{nd}$ - Student will complete a Plan for Better Choices with teacher.
-Appropriate apologies will be made as necessary.
-A copy will be sent home to parents/guardians.

-3rd- School-home communication either by phone or in writing or teacher request to meet with parents and student.
+A copy will be sent home to parents/guardians. - 3rd- School-home communication and request to meet with parents and student. - 4th- Lead teacher and family will develop a detailed behavior plan to follow.

-4th- Student calls home and a plan will be made with the principal for either an In-School Suspension or going home.

-\When behavior is deemed sufficiently dangerous, disturbing or destructive by the adult in charge advanced steps may be applied.
+When behavior is deemed sufficiently dangerous, disturbing or destructive, immediate steps may be taken to keep the student and others safe.